tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 Both the Internet and `ACCESS_NETWORK_STATE` permissions are [normal permissions](https://developer.android.com/guide/topics/permissions/overview#normal-dangerous), which means they're granted at install time and don't need to be requested at runtime.

-### 1. Creating a SubscriberCheck

-To start the phone number verification flow in an Android app, the user enters their phone number and either presses the done keyboard key or touch the "Verify my phone number" button.
-The application then sends the phone number to your verification server that will create a SubscriberCheck resource on the **tru.ID** platform.

----

-TODOs:

-- show how to bind to the button click event?
-    ```
-            android:onClick="initSignIn"
-    ```
-- show adding `initSignIn` to `MainActivity.kt`**
-    ```
-    /** Called when the user taps the Sign In button */
-    fun initSignIn(view: View) {
-        Log.d(TAG, "phoneNumber " + binding.phoneNumber.text)
-        // close virtual keyboard when sign in starts
-        binding.phoneNumber.onEditorAction(EditorInfo.IME_ACTION_DONE)

-        if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.O) {
-            if (!isMobileDataConnectivityEnabled()) {
-                startSettingsForResult.launch(CONNECTIVITY_SETTINGS_ACTION)
-                return
-            }
-        }
-        initVerification()
-    }

-    private fun initVerification() {
-        resetProgress() // could omit this
-        createSubscriberCheck()
-    }
-    ```

----

-**TODO: check through the ordering of the following and flesh out the descriptive wording, if required**

-Next, add references to Retrofit:
+In order to communicate with our local server we will integrate Retrofit and relevant JSON converters:

 ```groovy
     implementation 'com.squareup.retrofit2:retrofit:2.9.0'
     implementation 'com.squareup.retrofit2:converter-gson:2.9.0'
 ```

+### 1. Creating a SubscriberCheck

+To start the phone number verification flow in an Android app, the user enters their phone number and either presses the done keyboard key or touch the "Verify my phone number" button.
+The application then sends the phone number to your verification server that will create a SubscriberCheck resource on the **tru.ID** platform.

+In order to create a SubscriberCheck a `phone_number` is required, and once created, the SubscriberCheck will contain the `check_url` and the `check_id`.
-Let's create the models for our network operations in a new file `data/Model.kt`:
+Let's create these required models for our network operations in a new file `data/Model.kt`:

 ```kotlin
 data class SubscriberCheckPost(